Mathew White

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Mathew White is Deputy Dean (International) in the Faculty of Arts, Business, Law, and Economics (ABLE) at the University of Adelaide, where he is a Professor of Education.
-Mathew leads two Faculty Associate Deans and seven Associate Heads International across ABLE’s seven schools: Adelaide Business School, Adelaide Law School, Elder Conservatorium of Music, School of Economics and Public Policy, School of Education, School of Humanities, and School of Social Sciences.
+Mathew provides strategic leadership with two Faculty Associate Deans and a team of Associate Heads International across ABLE’s seven schools: Adelaide Business School, Adelaide Law School, Elder Conservatorium of Music, School of Economics and Public Policy, School of Education, School of Humanities, and School of Social Sciences.

 He welcomes research proposals from prospective PhD and Masters students in wellbeing education, educational leadership, and curriculum and pedagogy.